Notifications from Aflac

 New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

-An accelerated death benefit rider is a life insurance add-on that can allow you to access a portion of your death benefit early if you’re diagnosed with a qualifying serious illness.
-It’s designed to help alleviate financial stress during a trying time.
+An accelerated death benefit (ADB) is a life insurance add-on that can allow you to access a portion of your death benefit early if you’re diagnosed with a qualifying illness.
+This rider is designed to help alleviate financial stress during a trying time.
 Aflac offers an accelerated death benefit rider* that you can add on to our term and whole life insurance plans.
-Keep reading to learn more about what an accelerated death benefit rider is and how it works.
+Keep reading to learn more about what an accelerated death benefit rider is, how it works, and the purpose of having this benefit.

-Also known as a living benefit rider, an accelerated death benefit rider can be useful if you receive a serious diagnosis that will likely shorten your life.
-As long as you’ve paid your premiums, you may access part of it early to help cover medical bills, care costs, and other expenses.
-While each life insurance company has its own rules, some may allow you to withdraw up to 50% if you meet the qualifications.
+Also known as a living benefit rider, an accelerated death benefit rider can be useful if you receive a diagnosis that will likely shorten your life.
+As long as you’ve paid your premiums, you may access part of the benefit early to help cover medical bills, care costs, and other expenses.
+While each life insurance company has its own rules, some may allow you to withdraw up to 50% if you meet their qualifications.
 Limitations and exclusions apply.
 Each carrier may vary on what is allowed.

 How much does an accelerated death benefit rider cost?